Police reopen case against Cristiano Ronaldo for rape claim by Kathryn Mayorga in 2009

 She also stated that she accepted the deal offered for her silence at the time because she was afraid of backlash.

-She also revealed that the situation has caused Post Traumatic Stress Disorder and suicidal thought and she wants the agreement nullified.
+She also revealed that the situation has caused Post traumatic stress disorder and suicidal thoughts and she wants the agreement nullified.

-Ronaldo’s defence in a live video on his Instagram account he defended himself by saying, “No, no, no, no, no. What they said today?
+Ronaldo in a live video on his official Instagram account defended himself by saying, “No, no, no, no, no. What they said today?
 Fake, fake news.

 "They want to promote [themselves by using] my name.
 It's normal.
 They want to be famous to say my name, but it is part of the job.
 I am a happy man and all good."